rll/rllab/README.md

 rllab is a framework for developing and evaluating reinforcement learning algorithms.
 It includes a wide range of continuous control tasks plus implementations of the following algorithms:

-rllab only officially supports Python 3.5+.
-For an older snapshot of rllab sitting on Python 2, please use the [py2 branch](https://github.com/rllab/rllab/tree/py2).

 - [REINFORCE](https://github.com/rllab/rllab/blob/master/rllab/algos/vpg.py)
 - [Truncated Natural Policy Gradient](https://github.com/rllab/rllab/blob/master/rllab/algos/tnpg.py)